How to drive safely with dogs in your car

 pets dogs in cars

-This should go without saying, but it would be remiss of us not to offer a timely reminder: do not leave pets in a parked car.
+This should go without saying, but it would be remiss of us not to offer a timely reminder: do not leave pets in a parked car, particularly in hot weather.

-Whatever the temperature outside, leaving your dog in a car for a long period of time is at best cruel.
+Whatever the temperature outside, however, abandoning your dog for a long period of time inside a car is cruel at best.
 At worst, it’s animal abuse.

 ALSO READ: